 Job Prospects...
 At a glance

-Job prospects for customs officers are slightly below average.
+Job prospects for customs officers are good.
 There are few vacancies and competition is tough when there are openings.
 New technology is also replacing some of the jobs that customs officers do today.
 On the other hand, tourism and immigration is increasing, which should give rise to more positions for customs officers and for the related occupation of immigration officer.

 Customs officers control people and goods coming into New Zealand to make sure everything coming in is legal, properly declared and taxed.
 Some closely related roles are immigration officers and biosecurity officers.
 Immigration officers make sure only people with the legal right to be in New Zealand can enter the country, whereas biosecurity officers work to try and make sure no foreign wildlife that could threaten our native plants and animals can enter the country.